 - Web-based data system for real-time access to evaluation and planning information

-People with developmental disabilities are increasingly assuming their rightful place in society.
-Staff of the Maryland Center for Developmental Disabilities adhere to high ethical standards of professional practice and respect and support the legal and human rights of people with developmental disabilities and their families.
+People with intellectual and developmental disabilities are increasingly assuming their rightful place in society.
+Staff of the Maryland Center for Developmental Disabilities adhere to high ethical standards of professional practice and respect and support the legal and human rights of people with intellectual and developmental disabilities and their families.

 State Developmental Disability Network Organizations (Sister Agencies)